cloudacademy/terraform-aws/README.md

 The EKS cluster will be provisioned with 2 worker nodes based on m5.large **spot** instances.
 This configuration is suitable for the demonstration purposes of this exercise.
 Production environments are likely more suited to **on-demand always on** instances.

-The cloud native web app deployed is configured within the `./k8s` directory, and is installed automaticalling using the following null resource configuration:
+The cloud native web app deployed is configured within the `./k8s` directory, and is installed automatically using the following null resource configuration:

 ```terraform
 resource "null_resource" "deploy_app" {